The Full accident report can be read here. (Department of Transport)

 on the backboard of the cabinet by the small screws that were available and it

-had to be placed on the floor.
+had to be placed free standing on the floor.
 All this was taking time.

 The Leeds panel box supervisor in authorising the senior of the two technicians